 The Award covers:

-- business class international airfares and domestic transfers from the participant's home city, and
+- business class international airfares and domestic transfers from the participant's home city;

 - accommodation, internal transport, vaccinations, visas, travel insurance and meal allowances.

 The award does not cover the cost of travel for dependents, translators, a camera-person or other technical support people; additional baggage or other airline offerings.
 Successful applicants must have an up-to-date passport with at least six month's validity from date of departure.